jcarballo1/Cloudflare_Internship_Application/README.md

 # Cloudflare Workers Internship Application: Full-Stack

 Thank you for this opportunity!

 This project is deployed at: https://jcarballo.fullstackapplication.workers.dev/

-NOTE: the project name is different from teh prefix of the url!!!
+NOTE: the project name is different from the prefix of the url!!!

 (I don't own a domain so I had to skip the last extra credit part)